2014 Toyota Sienna

-An oversized screen for the entertainment system is available for the Limited models that's large enough to split into two screens in case rear-seat occupants want entertainment from two different sources.
+The entertainment system that is available for the SE, XLE, and Limited models features an oversized screen that's large enough to split into two screens in case rear-seat occupants want entertainment from two different sources.
 That allows for playing a video game on half of the screen, and showing a movie on the other.
 Wireless headphones are available.
 The screen is unusually large, big enough for third-row passengers to see.

 Tri-zone automatic climate control is standard on all but Sienna L. A cabin air filter that prevents pollen and dust from entering the vehicle is standard on all models.

 The navigation system, a voice-activated, touch-screen system, is available on all but Sienna L. It supports an integrated rearview camera with two views, and on XLE it can be packaged with the 10-speaker JBL audio system from the Limited.
 The system supports Bluetooth-capable audio devices, allowing the user to control the source device using the car's steering wheel controls to play, pause and seek.